-So, if you’re looking for a great challenge and a fantastic ride, check out the routes that take you through the beautiful countryside outside of the city.
-You’ll be able to see some amazing sights while enjoying a challenging ride.
+If you’re looking for a great challenge and a fantastic ride, check out the routes that take you through the beautiful countryside outside the city.
+You’ll see some fantastic sights while enjoying a challenging ride.

 9. Amsterdam, The Netherlands

-In general, however, these cities are perfect for anyone who wants to cycle to work and it’s working so great that many other cities are working to become more bike-friendly.
+In general, however, these cities are perfect for anyone who wants to cycle to work, and it’s working so great that many other cities are working to become more bike-friendly.
 There are still some areas where improvement is needed.
-For example, in Amsterdam, cyclists have to share the road with cars and pedestrians, which can sometimes lead to confusion and conflict.
+For example, in Amsterdam, cyclists must share the road with cars and pedestrians, sometimes leading to confusion and conflict.

 Amsterdam could use a boost of innovation for future development opportunities, especially when it comes to a uniform design for the infrastructure.
-With that being said, however, it is one of the best bike-friendly cities in the world right now.
+That said, however, it is one of the best bike-friendly cities in the world right now.
 For bike-friendliness and safety, Amsterdam doesn’t score poorly.

 The Netherlands has the most bike lanes, with over 37,000 miles of dedicated bike paths.
 Denmark and Germany are also close behind, with over 27,000 and 26,000 miles of bike lanes, respectively.

 The United States has a long way to go regarding being a bike-friendly country.
 The Netherlands, Denmark, and Germany have more than 27,000 miles of bike lanes, while the United States only has about 4,000.
 However, several cities in the United States are incredibly bike-friendly.
 San Francisco is one of them, besides Salt Lake City.